jpe90/clp-prebuilt-cosmo/README.md

 # Compiling Lua with Cosmopolitan

 This is a fork of the Github repo for [Lua][lua] customized to compile with [Cosmopolitan][cosmo] libc.
 Meant for experimental purposes only.
+This repo results in 340kb portable Lua executable, the Cosmopolitan monorepo now compiles a slimmer executable.

 The `include` folder contains dummy headers corresponding to the [C stdlib][cstdlib].
 The `libcosmo` folder contains the required files for compiling an executable using Cosmopolitan on Linux.

 Compiled on: